squids-io/website/content/en/docs/dbmover/_index.md

 - unexpected EOF/busy buffer

 ```
-# sometimes you may encounter error,it means that migration get failed
+# sometimes you may encounter this error,it means that migration get failed
 # make sure the network throughtput between your source/target database and dbmover host is good
 # truncate target data and retry your migration
 [mysql] 2020/11/09 17:38:50 packets.go:72: unexpected EOF